openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

 /bin/bash -c "apt update && apt install sudo && deployment_tools/demo/demo_security_barrier_camera.sh -d HDDL -sample-options -no_show"
 ```

-## Use a Docker* Image for FPGA

-Intel will be transitioning to the next-generation programmable deep-learning solution based on FPGAs in order to increase the level of customization possible in FPGA deep-learning.
-As part of this transition, future standard releases (i.e., non-LTS releases) of Intel® Distribution of OpenVINO™ toolkit will no longer include the Intel® Vision Accelerator Design with an Intel® Arria® 10 FPGA and the Intel® Programmable Acceleration Card with Intel® Arria® 10 GX FPGA.

-Intel® Distribution of OpenVINO™ toolkit 2020.3.X LTS release will continue to support Intel® Vision Accelerator Design with an Intel® Arria® 10 FPGA and the Intel® Programmable Acceleration Card with Intel® Arria® 10 GX FPGA.
-For questions about next-generation programmable deep-learning solutions based on FPGAs, please talk to your sales representative or contact us to get the latest FPGA updates.

-For instructions for previous releases with FPGA Support, see documentation for the [2020.4 version](https://docs.openvinotoolkit.org/2020.4/openvino_docs_install_guides_installing_openvino_docker_linux.html#use_a_docker_image_for_fpga) or lower.

 ## Troubleshooting

 If you got proxy issues, please setup proxy settings for Docker.
 See the Proxy section in the [Install the DL Workbench from Docker Hub* ](@ref workbench_docs_Workbench_DG_Run_Locally) topic.